souly84/Warehouse.Core/README.md

 - Usually warehouse employee uses barcode scanner to confirm  goods that are part of the vendor's delivery.
 Once all the goods were confirmed a validation request is sent to the server to finish the reception processing.
 - During the reception confirmation process there is unexpected good can be part of reception delivery.
 The application should be able to handle such case properly.
 To do so [ReceptionWithUnknownGoods](https://github.com/souly84/Warehouse.Core/blob/docs-updates/src/Warehouse.Core/(Receptions)/(Goods)/ReceptionWithUnkownGoods.cs) should be used to handle such case.
 - During the reception confirmation process some extra good can be detected as a part of reception delivery.
 The application should be able to handle such case properly.
 [ReceptionWithExtraConfirmedGoods](https://github.com/souly84/Warehouse.Core/blob/docs-updates/src/Warehouse.Core/(Receptions)/(Goods)/ReceptionWithExtraConfirmedGoods.cs) should be used to handle such case.
+- During the reception confirmation process all previously confirmed goods should not be part of reception validation process anymore.
+[ReceptionWithoutInitiallyConfirmedGoods](https://github.com/souly84/Warehouse.Core/blob/main/src/Warehouse.Core/(Suppliers)/(Receptions)/ReceptionWithoutInitiallyConfirmedGoods.cs) should be used to handle such case.
+- Also it's useful to be able to restore the confirmation progress once it's been interrupted.
+[StatefulReception](https://github.com/souly84/Warehouse.Core/blob/main/src/Warehouse.Core/(Suppliers)/StatefulReception/StatefulReception.cs) should be used to handle such case.

 ## Status